Principality of Zirqan

-The Principality of Zirqan (1335–1835) were a collection of four Kurdish principalities founded in the north of Mardin in 1335.
-The four principalities consisted of Ataq, Tercil, Gürdükan and Derzin.
+The Principality of Zirqan (1335-1835) was a Kurdish principality founded in the north of Mardin in 1335.
+During the Aq Qoyunlu period, they controlled the Bitlis, Diyarbakır and Mardin regions.
+Zirqan principality consisted of Ataq, Tercil, Gürdükan and Mihrani regions.

 History

-The Zirqan Principality was founded around Mardin at the beginning of the 13th century.
+Zirqan Principality was founded in Mardin at the beginning of the 13th century.
 The founders of this principality claimed Sheikh Hassan Zerraki as their ancestor.
-It is estimated that the Mardin Artuqids lived in the period of Salih Şems al-Din, who ruled between 1312 and 1364.
+It is estimated that Mardin Artuqids lived in the period of Salih Şems al-Din, who ruled between 1312-1364.
 In 1335, the Zirqan Principality was established after the conquest of Boğat Castle in Silvan by Zeydo, a descendant of Sheikh Hassan Zerraki.